Tire Inflator Amps, Watts, and Volts: What the Numbers Mean

 Safety, Charging, and Best Practices to Maximize Performance

-Store lithium inflator batteries ~50%, respect ~15-minute duty cycles, verify BMS, and prefer auto shut-off for safe, lasting use
+Store lithium inflator batteries at about 50%, respect 15-minute duty cycles, verify BMS function, and prefer auto shut-off for safe, lasting use.

-- Charge to ~50% for storage; top up before long trips.
+1. Charge to about 50% for storage.
+Top up before long trips.

-- Inspect BMS logs and test auto shut-off functionality periodically.
+3. Inspect BMS function and test auto shut-off periodically.

 Frequently Asked Questions